BOARD OF MANAGEMENT

 Justeen Kirk

-ISO Matters
+Founder & CEO, ISO Matters

 Justeen is determined to see the Wagga community thrive.
-Moving to Wagga with her family in early 2017, she joined the Board of Management of the Committee for Wagga in December 2019 and was elected Chairperson in December 2020.
+Moving to Wagga with her family in early 2017, she joined the Board of Management of the Committee for Wagga in December 2019 and was elected as Chair in December 2020.
 Under Justeen's direction, the Committee reimagined its vision and values to better align with community objectives.

 In early 2022, juggling multiple personal and professional balls, Justeen stepped aside to allow a new Chair to provide the focus she knew the Committee deserved.
 Today, Justeen is thrilled to be able to commit her attention, time and energy to the Wagga community once again.